fadeoutsoftware/WASDI/docs/InsideWasdi/AddDataProvider.rst

 	public String getUriFromProductName(String sProduct, String sProtocol, String sOriginalUrl)

 This method is very important for the auto data provider selection: it takes the name of the product returned by any catalogue that supports that platform, the original url returned by the same catalogue and must return the URI to access the file for the Provider Adapter.
-URI is usually an http link but can be a file path or a ftp link or other, depending by the linked DataProvider that takes the file with that URI in the executeDownloadFile method.
+URI is usually an http link but can be a file path or a ftp link or other, depending on the linked DataProvider that takes the file with that URI in the executeDownloadFile method.

-Basic implementantion just makes a query filtering the exact product name and uses to get the relative URI: it MUST be overridden if this does not work.
+The basic implementantion just performs a query filtering by the exact product name and uses the result to get the relative URI: it MUST be overridden if this does not work.

 There are at least 2 QueryExecutors base classes that can be used other than the abstract one: